-Making a referral to the local authority IART (Integrated Access Referral team) Cheshire West and Chester
+Making a referral to the local authority

-- The Senior Safeguarding Lead will contact the Duty Family Intervention Worker 012440977720 for advice if they are unsure if there is a need to make a referral. - When making a referral they will contact IART (Integrated Access Referral Team). - The Senior Safeguarding Lead will follow up all referrals to IART completing the appropriate forms online within 24 hours. - If a member of staff thinks that the incident has not been dealt with properly, they may contact IART directly.
+- The Senior Safeguarding Lead will contact the Duty Family Intervention Worker/social worker for advice if they are unsure if there is a need to make a referral. - When making a referral they will contact the local authority safeguarding referral team - The Senior Safeguarding Lead will follow up all referrals to the local authority safeguarding team completing the appropriate forms online within 24 hours. - If a member of staff thinks that the incident has not been dealt with properly, they may contact the local authority safeguarding team.

 Most concerns can be addressed before they escalate by recognising and assessing needs at the earliest opportunity and identifying how children and families can be supported, including the services that are best placed to help.
-The Integrated Access and Referral Team (I-ART) is the single front door for access to all Children's Social Care services and advice, and new referrals to early help in Cheshire West and Chester.
+The local authority safeguarding team is the single front door for access to all Children's Social Care services and advice, and new referrals to early help.
 An assessment using the Team Around the Family (TAF) is used to coordinate early help and support for children and families and can be led by any organisation working with the Child or family.

-For referrals in other areas that S4YC have settings please contact the following for advice:
+For referrals in local authority areas that S4YC have settings please contact the following for advice: